top of page

 Wayne's story in West Virginia started when he was 11 years old.
 A single father in Pocahontas County (named Jud Worth) adopted Wayne and provided him with a stable and loving family.
 For the next eight years Wayne would be raised in the Pocahontas County Community of Minnehaha Springs, where he would be fully embraced by his neighbors.
 His adoptive father would later marry Margaret Worth and Wayne and his two other adopted brothers (Michael and Christopher) would now have a new mother and sister added to the family.

 Wayne's passion for West Virginia and her people goes well beyond his passion for the State's history and culture.
-Wayne has been a licensed social worker over 10 years, working full-time to help our state's senior citizens and persons with disabilities live independently in the place they love and call home.
-He also devotes his energy to combating the drug epidemic in his community of Clarksburg.
-Wayne founded a neighborhood group called "Neighbors in Action: Harrison County," where just about every Saturday, he and a group of volunteers go door to door and hand out literature on where neighbors who have loved ones or friends struggling with drug addition can get immediate help and long-term recovery.
-Wayne is also very active in the Lions Club, where he is President of the Adamston-Clarksburg Lions Club.
-Just about every weekend for eight months solid, he joined other Lions and community volunteers to aid in the 2016 flood relief and long-term recovery efforts.
-Wayne also co-founded the First Friday Arts and Music Series in Fairmont, whose mission is to revitalize Downtown Fairmont through investing in the Arts every First Friday of the month, during the months of May-September.
+Wayne has been a licensed social worker over 18 years, and in those 18 years has helped our state's senior citizens and persons with disabilities live independently in the place they love and call home and also helping folks struggling with drug addiction find treatment and recovery.
+Over the years, Wayne has also devoted his time and energy to serving his community and state.
+He has done this in many different ways through his Neighborhood Watch and Litter Cleanups in Clarksburg, being campaign chair for the United Way of Harrison and Doddridge Counties from 2022-2024, serving as the District 29-I Lions Club Disaster Relief Chairman, volunteering in nine flood relief efforts in West Virginia since 2016, and currently serving on Clarksburg City Council.
 Most importantly though, he's married to the love of his life, Amanda Worth (his Dandy Mandy).
 When asked why he does all he does, he'll tell you, "I do it to pay forward all the blessings and opportunities that God, my family, and West Virginia have provide to my life.
 Because I know I'll never be able to pay it back.
 And I do it because being a true reflection of Christ in your life, means actively loving you neighbors as yourself, and expecting nothing in return except the hope that others will pay forward the blessings and opportunities provided to them."

 Wayne Worth at Fiddler's Mill (Upshur County)